-However it wasn’t always that way.
+I was an Activities Coordinator for two and a half years and I loved my job.
+However, it wasn’t always that way.
 I used to worry constantly and be on edge.
 I’d go home and cry at night that I wasn’t good enough or doing enough and that I didn’t understand the world my residents lived in, so how could I possibly help them feel happy and relaxed.

 Dementia was a confusing, overwhelming illness to understand when I’d never been so closely involved with it before.
 It took time to understand that by stressing and worrying I was in fact making it harder for myself and being worse for my residents.
 It’s been noted in various studies that people living with dementia may not be able to say so but they are very in tune with the emotions of those around them and can absorb those emotions leaving them with feelings that they don’t understand.

+So if you are an activities professional and spend your own time cutting out shapes for crafts, or moaning about how little budget you have, or weeping into yet another planner - stop!
+Take a breath, remember what you do this job for (because it sure ain’t the money!) and remember, your job is to make those in your care smile, feel relaxed, retain their skills/mind, and most of all feel valued.
+This may seem like an impossible task at times but it can actually be a very easy thing to do if you take the time to get to know your service users!
 Getting to know your service users is, in my opinion, THE MOST IMPORTANT ASPECT of your role as an activities professional.
 For how can you know what makes someone tick if you don’t understand them.
 This can prove difficult with conditions such as Dementia where information communicated by family members may have developed or changed as their condition progresses.
 Much of what was, still is, if you know how to get there.
 I think of an elderly mind as an old piece of furniture, like a dresser that once had all the best china in it, and Royal Doulton dolls.
 Admired by all and regal enough to gain respect and an almost authoritative aura.
 Years pass, dust begins to settle on the shelves and people pay less attention as newer, fancier furniture becomes available.
 Mail and junk starts to gather on the dusty shelves and eventually people forget what the dresser once was.
 It’s old, a little scratched and not what it used to be…..however, if you take the time to dust off the shelves, clean the china and give it a purpose again, the beauty that once was is still there underneath!
 It just needed some support and a caring hand to show its beauty and history, showing those around that it isn’t quite ready for the scrap yard yet!